maxcroasdale/maxcroasdale.github.io/content/posts/may-2024/staircase.md

 ![](/images/0698.jpeg)

 This job needs a great deal of visualising and thought before construction.
+This is time well spent.

 ![](/images/0699.jpeg)

 ![](/images/0702.jpeg)

 Use a rubber mallet to insert dowels and then trim them.
+Don't be afraid to give it a good whack!

 ![](/images/7077.jpeg)